 There are also standalone recording devices on the market but generally these are either specialist tools, or designed specifically for just recording audio.
 For this article I will be focussing on computer based setups because I think they offer the most flexibility.
 And most of us have a computer already, which is often the most expensive part of the setup.

-So, there are generally three elements to a small home recording setup: The microphone, the interface, and the computer + software.
+So, there are generally three elements to a small home studio for sax players.
+For your recording set-up you need: the dynamic mic, the interface, and the computer + software.
 Let’s look at each in turn.

-There are endless options for microphones these days with the long established brands and an endless stream of new products from Chinese manufacturers (check out our review of the surprisingly good iSolo wireless mic from CloudVocal).
+There are endless options for microphones for recording saxophone these days, with the long established brands and an endless stream of new products from Chinese manufacturers (check out our review of the surprisingly good iSolo wireless mic from CloudVocal).
 Like mouthpieces, microphones are very personal but here are some great proven choices to consider:

-This is considered the standard gigging mic for sax players and also works great for recording (although I personally prefer the SM-58).
-It’s been around for ever so it’s proven, pretty cheap, and basically indestructible.
+This is considered the standard gigging mic for sax players whether on alto or baritone, soprano or tenor and also works great for recording (although I personally prefer the SM-58).
+It’s been around forever so it’s proven, pretty cheap, and basically indestructible.

 This is an entry priced cardioid condenser mic.
 It’s great value for money and has the features you see on a much more expensive mic for entry level money.
 There is also a USB version of this mic that will connect directly to your computer without the need for an audio interface.